alexey1chkn/forsagewp/wp-content/plugins/so-css/readme.txt

 We offer free support on the [SiteOrigin support forums](https://siteorigin.com/thread/).

 == Changelog ==

+= 1.2.4 - 17 January 2019 =
+* Prefix so-css for all codemirror assets.
+* Prevent JS error when attempting to set active element to null.

 = 1.2.3 - 25 June 2018 =
 * Add preview iframe 'load' event listener in `render` function.